lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 Only `node_modules` aren't mapped to Docker containers due to potential platform-specific code.
 So they must be installed and updated separately on a local machine and in the `server` and `web` Docker containers.

-To install Node packages run the command:
+To install or update Node packages run the command:
 ```
 npm i
 ```